 Among the most important invariants of a topological space or, more generally, of an object in an ∞-stack (∞,1)-topos are its homotopy groups .
 We say that an object for which all with are trivial is a homotopy -type.
 More precisely, these are the n-truncated objects and one says that two object , are of the same homotopy -type if there is a zig-zag of morphisms connecting them that induces isomorphisms on homotopy groups for .

-So homotopy -types are the equivalence classes of an equivalence relation imposed on objects in Top (or objects in another (∞,1)-topos).
-Thus, we often say that two spaces ‘have the same homotopy -type’ if their homotopy groups agree up to , and ‘a homotopy -type’ can equally well be represented by any space having that -type.
+Homotopy -types are, thus, the equivalence classes of an equivalence relation imposed on objects in Top (or objects in another (∞,1)-topos).
+Thus, we often say, roughly, that two spaces ‘have the same homotopy -type’ if their homotopy groups agree up to , and ‘a homotopy -type’ can equally well be represented by any space having that -type.
 This is analogous to the definition of ‘a real number’ as an equivalence class of Cauchy sequences.
 However, as usual in homotopy theory, merely having isomorphic homotopy groups is not enough; rather there needs to be a map inducing such an isomorphism.
 Thus, the relevant equivalence relation relates two spaces when there is a zigzag of maps between them, all inducing isomorphisms on homotopy groups for .
 One can then show that any space is equivalent, in this sense, to one having trivial homotopy groups above level , so that the other definition is also correct.

 The use of topological spaces is not, of course, essential; we could just as well use any other structure that models the same homotopy theory, such as simplicial sets, simplicial groupoids, or (for connected spaces) simplicial groups.
 Moreover, the fact that homotopy -types can be modeled by spaces that are ‘homotopically trivial’ above level raises the possibility of finding reasonably complete algebraic models for such -types.